Arguments for Utilitarianism

 What Fundamentally Matters

-Almost anyone would agree with utilitarianism that suffering is bad, and happiness is good.
+Almost anyone would agree with utilitarianism that suffering is bad, and well-being is good.
 What could be more obvious?
 If anything matters morally, human well-being surely does.
 And it would be arbitrary to limit moral concern to our own species, so we should instead conclude that well-being generally is what matters.
 That is, we ought to want the lives of sentient beings to go as well as possible (whether that ultimately comes down to maximizing happiness, desire satisfaction, or other welfare goods).

 Could anything else be more important?
 Such a suggestion can seem puzzling.
-Consider: it is (usually) wrong to steal.3 But that is plausibly because stealing tends to be harmful, reducing people’s well-being.4 By contrast, more people are open to redistributive taxation, if it allows governments to provide benefits that reliably raise the overall level of well-being in society.
-So it is not that individuals just have a natural right to not be interfered with no matter what.
+Consider: it is (usually) wrong to steal.3 But that is plausibly because stealing tends to be harmful, reducing people’s well-being.4 By contrast, most people are open to redistributive taxation, if it allows governments to provide benefits that reliably raise the overall level of well-being in society.
+So it’s not that individuals just have a natural right to not be interfered with no matter what.
 When judging institutional arrangements (such as property and tax law), we recognize that what matters is coming up with arrangements that tend to secure overall good results, and that the most important factor in what makes a result good is that it promotes well-being.5

 Similar judgments apply to hypothetical cases in which you somehow know for sure that a typically reliable rule is, in this particular instance, counterproductive.
 In the extreme case, we all recognize that you ought to lie or break a promise if lives are on the line.
 In practice, of course, the best way to achieve good results over the long run is to respect commonsense moral rules and virtues while seeking opportunities to help others.
-(It is important not to mistake the hypothetical verdicts utilitarianism offers in stylized thought experiments with the practical guidance it offers in real life.)
-The key point is that utilitarianism offers a seemingly unbeatable answer to the question of what fundamentally matters: protecting and promoting the interests of all sentient beings to make the world as good as it can be.
+(It’s important not to mistake the hypothetical verdicts utilitarianism offers in stylized thought experiments with the practical guidance it offers in real life.)
+The key point is just that utilitarianism offers a seemingly unbeatable answer to the question of what fundamentally matters: protecting and promoting the interests of all sentient beings to make the world as good as it can be.

-Similar results may be obtained by instead imagining that you are looking down on the world from behind a “veil of ignorance” that reveals the facts about each person’s circumstances in society, while hiding from you the knowledge of which of these individuals you are.9 Imagine you were trying to decide on the best structure for society from behind this veil of ignorance.
-If you view yourself as equally likely to end up being anyone in the world, it would seem prudent to maximize overall well-being, just as utilitarianism prescribes.10
+Humans are masters of self-deception and motivated reasoning.
+If something benefits us personally, it’s all too easy to convince ourselves that it must be okay.
+We are also more easily swayed by the interests of more salient or sympathetic individuals (favoring puppies over pigs, for example).
+To correct for such biases, it can be helpful to force impartiality by imagining that you are looking down on the world from behind a “veil of ignorance”.
+This veil reveals the facts about each individual’s circumstances in society—their income, happiness level, preferences, etc.—and the effects that each choice would have on each person, while hiding from you the knowledge of which of these individuals you are.8 To more fairly determine what ideally ought to be done, we may ask what everyone would have most personal reason to prefer from behind this veil of ignorance.
+If you’re equally likely to end up being anyone in the world, it would seem prudent to maximize overall well-being, just as utilitarianism prescribes.9

 Expanding the Moral Circle

 When we look back on past moral atrocities—like slavery or denying women equal rights—we recognize that they were often sanctioned by the dominant societal norms at the time.
-The perpetrators of these atrocities were grievously wrong to exclude their victims from their “circle” of moral concern.11 That is, they were wrong to be indifferent towards (or even delight in) their victims’ suffering.
+The perpetrators of these atrocities were grievously wrong to exclude their victims from their “circle” of moral concern.17 That is, they were wrong to be indifferent towards (or even delight in) their victims’ suffering.
 But such exclusion seemed normal to people at the time.
-So we should question whether we might likewise be blindly accepting of some practices that future generations will see as evil but that seem “normal” to us.12 The best protection against making such an error ourselves would be to deliberately expand our moral concern outward, to include all sentient beings—anyone who can suffer—and so recognize that we have strong moral reasons to reduce suffering and promote well-being wherever we can, no matter who it is that is experiencing it.
+So we should question whether we might likewise be blindly accepting of some practices that future generations will see as evil but that seem “normal” to us.18 The best protection against making such an error ourselves would be to deliberately expand our moral concern outward, to include all sentient beings—anyone who can suffer—and so recognize that we have strong moral reasons to reduce suffering and promote well-being wherever we can, no matter who it is that is experiencing it.

-While this conclusion is not yet all the way to full-blown utilitarianism, since it is compatible with, for example, holding that there are side-constraints limiting one’s pursuit of the good, it is likely sufficient to secure agreement with the most important practical implications of utilitarianism (stemming from cosmopolitanism, anti-speciesism, and longtermism).
+While this conclusion is not yet all the way to full-blown utilitarianism, since it’s compatible with, for example, holding that there are side-constraints limiting one’s pursuit of the good, it is likely sufficient to secure agreement with the most important practical implications of utilitarianism (stemming from cosmopolitanism, anti-speciesism, and longtermism).

 The Poverty of the Alternatives

-Deontological theories are explicitly non-consequentialist: instead of morally assessing actions by evaluating their consequences, these theories tend to take certain types of action (such as killing an innocent person) to be intrinsically wrong.16 There are reasons to be dubious of this approach to ethics, however.
+Deontological theories are explicitly non-consequentialist: instead of morally assessing actions by evaluating their consequences, these theories tend to take certain types of action (such as killing an innocent person) to be intrinsically wrong.20 There are reasons to be dubious of this approach to ethics, however.

 The Paradox of Deontology

-Deontologists might push back against this characterization by instead insisting that moral action need not be goal-directed at all.19 Rather than only seeking to promote value (or minimize harm), they claim that moral agents may sometimes be called upon to respect another’s value (by not harming them, even as a means to preventing greater harm to others), which would seem an appropriately outwardly-directed, non-narcissistic motivation.
+Deontologists might push back against this characterization by instead insisting that moral action need not be goal-directed at all.23 Rather than only seeking to promote value (or minimize harm), they claim that moral agents may sometimes be called upon to respect another’s value (by not harming them, even as a means to preventing greater harm to others), which would seem an appropriately outwardly-directed, non-narcissistic motivation.

-Scheffler’s challenge remains that such a proposal makes moral norms puzzlingly divergent from other kinds of practical norms.
+The challenge remains that such a proposal makes moral norms puzzlingly divergent from other kinds of practical norms.
 If morality sometimes calls for respecting value rather than promoting it, why is the same not true of prudence?
 (Given that pain is bad for you, for example, it would not seem prudent to refuse a painful operation now if the refusal commits you to five comparably painful operations in future.)
 Deontologists may offer various answers to this question, but insofar as we are inclined to think, pre-theoretically, that ethics ought to be continuous with other forms of rational choice, that gives us some reason to prefer consequentialist accounts.

 The Hope Objection